syncfusion-content/winui-docs/winui/DataGrid/Printing.md

 SfDataGrid provides support to switch between Portrait (more rows but fewer columns) and Landscape (more columns but fewer rows) orientation while printing.
 Orientation can be changed by setting [PrintSettings.Orientation](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.Print.DataGridPrintSettings.html#Syncfusion_UI_Xaml_DataGrid_Print_DataGridPrintSettings_Orientation) Property.

+Orientation can also be changed in print dialog at runtime by selecting a option from orientation drop-down.

 {% tabs %}
 {% highlight c# %}
 sfDataGrid.PrintSettings.Orientation = PrintOrientation.Landscape;